mcwalrus/go-jitjson/README.md

 ## Motivation

 The library jitjson provides deferred json parsing for either [json.Marshal](https://pkg.go.dev/encoding/json#Marshal) or [json.Unmarshal](https://pkg.go.dev/encoding/json#Unmarshal) library calls.
 This is possible through generics, where either the value or json encoding is cached before any operation is called.
 If an operation to parse a json encoding or the value never occurs, we then reduce resource allocation and computational overhead by avoiding unnecessary work.
 In effect we also see improvements to garbage collection operations involving large json datasets.

+## Use Cases

 If you intend to parse all your data, jitjson will not provide any benefit.
-Quite simply, `JitJSON[T any]` can be thought of as a tuple (json encoding, value `T`), similar to the Go interface type is presented - [see Go tour](https://go.dev/tour/methods/11).
+Deferred parsing should use `JitJSON[T any]` which can be thought of as a tuple (json encoding, value `T`), similar to the Go interface type is presented - [see Go tour](https://go.dev/tour/methods/11).
 Also `AnyJitJSON[T any]` provides complete dynamic JIT unmarshalling of json encodings when the data structure is unknown.

 ## Installation